 All the above sides are superbly produced and the session tapes, if they existed, would make for fascinating study.

-What's more, according to the Burnette box set on Bear Family, Johnny and the band cut three more songs - all Jerry Capehart compositions - for which, alas, the tapes have been lost or destroyed :
+Back to the December 11, 1958, session.
+According to the Burnette box set on Bear Family, Johnny and the band cut three more songs - all Jerry Capehart compositions - for which, alas, the tapes have been lost or destroyed :

 FR-116 Dutchman's Gold